gertjanklein/copy-iris-items/doc/configuration.md

 * `[ 'Strix.*.cls' ]` This list contains a single specification.
 It will
   retrieve all classes in package `Strix`, including subpackages.
 * `[ 'Strix.*.cls', '-Strix.Tests.*.cls' ]` Includes all classes in
-  package `Strix` and subpackages, except those in package `Strix.Test` (and subpackages).
+  package `Strix` and subpackages, except those in package `Strix.Tests` (and subpackages).

 Exclude specifications (those prefixed with a minus) are always